auzenne-duo/duolingo-jeeves-updated/jeeves/view/README.md

 ```
 {
-    "reporterEmail": Admin email of Duo submitting the issue.
+    "reporterEmail" optional: Admin email of the user submitting the issue.
-    "summary": ~One sentence summary of the issue.
+    "summary" required: Rougly one-sentence summary of the issue.
-    "description": Longer user-provided description.
+    "description" required: Longer user-provided description.
-    "generatedDescription": Generated information such as app version, fullstory url, session type, etc.
+    "generatedDescription" optional: Generated information such as app version, fullstory url, session type, etc. It's a valid option to not
+    set this and include this information in the "description" field.
-    "feature": Feature affected by the issue; e.g. Achievements, Stories, Leaderboards.
+    "feature" optional: Feature affected by the issue; e.g. Achievements, Stories, Leaderboards.
 Must be a value sent by the shakira/features endpoint.
+    "slack_channel" optional: e.g. #visual-polish.
+If this is set, override the feature and post in this channel.
-    "project": "DLAA", "DLAI" or "DLAW".
+    "project" required: "DLAA", "DLAI" or "DLAW".
-    "preRelease": Boolean; Should be "True" if reporting from TestFlight or Android pre-release build.
+    "preRelease" optional: Boolean; Should be "True" if reporting from TestFlight or Android pre-release build.
 Default value is "False".
 }
 ```